CapricanDRJ/HadesStarCommunityData/docs/corp/f6e399c226abb13fbb01d04c3d26f5771dfeaa767fe4b6c374bec8ca0299d836/index.md

 ```
 Greetings, Starfighter!
-You have been recruited by the star league to defend the Empire against Xur and the Ko-Dan Armada.
+You have been recruited by the star league to
+ defend the Empire against Xur and the Ko-Dan Armada.}
 ```
 ### Whitestar Bonus ❌